-- (b) how non-commercially sensitive information regarding its facilities and services will be disclosed to the market on a regular basis. - Apart from the above, we plan to include in the Land Lease a power for the Government to require the successful bidder, i.e. the future cruise terminal operator, to provide such information as berth booking schedules and fees and charges when the Government receives complaints from the cruise market and in other circumstances as the Government considers it reasonable to invoke such a power. - 79.
-These disclosure and reporting measures will seek to enhance operational transparency.
+72. Apart from the above, we plan to include in the Land Lease a power for the Government to require the successful bidder, i.e. the future cruise terminal operator, to provide such information as berth booking schedules and fees and charges schedules when the Government receives complaints from the cruise market and in other circumstances as the Government considers it reasonable to invoke such a power.
+73. These disclosure and reporting measures will seek to enhance operational transparency.
 The Government will exercise these powers prudently in order not to interfere with the day-to-day operation of the cruise market and the New Cruise Terminal.
 We believe that with the intensive competition amongst cruise terminals in Hong Kong and within the region, these measures together would help ensure that the operation of the New Cruise Terminal will be responsive to changing market needs.
+Service Agreement 74.
+We intend to require the successful bidder to enter into a Service Agreement with the Government in respect of its performance pledges for the operation and management of the New Cruise Terminal as outlined in paragraphs 70 and 71 above.
+The Service Agreement will be co-terminus with the land lease.
+It will require the successful bidder to make available to the public throughout the term of the lease certain information to enhance the transparency of the operation and management of the New Cruise Terminal.